DPsych (Clin), BBehSc (Psych Hons), GradDip (Psych), BASocSc (Psych), MAPS, MACPA

 Charissa is dedicated to creating a safe and trusting therapeutic environment, and believes in working collaboratively with each client to develop an individualised treatment plan to cater to the client’s needs.
 She offers a range of cognitive and psychological assessment services, and works from an integrative therapeutic approach including interventions such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Interpersonal Psychotherapy (IPT), Psychodynamic and other insight-oriented therapies, and Solution-Focused Therapy.

-Full registration with Clinical Psychology endorsement with the Psychology Board of Australia
+Full registration with the Psychology Board of Australia (PBA)

 Wong, C. W., Schweitzer, R. D., & Khawaja, N. G. (2018).
 Individual, Pre-Migration, and Post-Settlement Factors in Predicting Academic Success of Adolescents from Refugee Backgrounds: A 12-Month Follow-Up.
 Journal of International Migration and Integration, 1-23.